A debate by Afghan MPs about beefing up a law to prevent violence against women has been halted amid angry scenes.

 Parliament's speaker ended the debate after 15 minutes after traditionalists called for the law to be scrapped.

 A law banning violence against women, child marriages and forced marriages was passed by presidential decree in 2009, but did not gain MPs' approval.

-Hundreds of people have been jailed under the current law, introduced by President Hamid Karzai.'Lack of assurance'
+Hundreds of people have been jailed under the current law, introduced by President Hamid Karzai.

 The decision to seek parliamentary approval for the law had split women activists.

 Some had said opening it up for debate in parliament could pave the way for conservatives to amend it and weaken protection for women - or even throw it out altogether.

 One of those against the move was prominent MP Farkhunda Zahra Naderi.
 She told the BBC after Saturday's events in parliament that her fears had been proved right.

 During the debate, mullahs and other traditionalist MPs accused President Karzai of acting against Islamic Sharia law by signing the decree in the first place, the BBC's David Loyn reports from Kabul.

 In particular, they demanded a change to the law so that men cannot be prosecuted for rape within marriage, our correspondent said.